SmokeMEGA MEGA Sale🔥: Take 8% OFF on any order above $30

 Some materials may seem convenient but pose real risks.
 Be sure to avoid:

-Tape near the bowl (it can catch fire)
+• Tape near the bowl (it can easily catch fire).

 By understanding what not to use in a bong, smokers can reduce toxic bong risks significantly.